Surgery at Penn State College of Medicine

 Explore Programs in Surgery

-- Continuing Education: Credits are offered for various programs such as Surgery Grand Rounds and programs such as Contemporary Topics in Thyroid Cancer, Temporal Bone Course, Inflammatory Bowel Disease Program for Health Professionals, Liver Transplantation Symposium, Multidisciplinary Treatment of Advanced Colorectal Cancer and more.
+- Continuing education: Credits are offered for various programs such as Surgery Grand Rounds and programs such as Contemporary Topics in Thyroid Cancer, Liver Transplantation Symposium, Multidisciplinary Treatment of Advanced Colorectal Cancer and more.
 See Continuing Education opportunities

 - Residencies (ACGME-approved)